odtp-org/odtp-eqasim/README.md

     - Check log.txt and uploads stout to MongoDB
 - s3uploader.py
     - Upload output.zip & workdir.zip to S3.
 Create a mongodb entry.
+- parameters.py
+    - Takes care of replacing the placeholder on the config templates.

 ## Development.